neuronsimulator/nrn/docs/guide/porting_mechanisms_to_cpp.rst

 files containing ``VERBATIM`` blocks need to be modified in order to build with
 |neuron_with_cpp_mechanisms|.

-Before you start, you should decided if you need your MOD files to be compatible simultaneously with |neuron_with_cpp_mechanisms| **and** older, or if you can safely stop supporting older versions.
+Before you start, you should decide if you need your MOD files to be compatible simultaneously with |neuron_with_cpp_mechanisms| **and** older versions, or if you can safely stop supporting older versions.
 Supporting both is generally possible, but it may be more cumbersome than committing to using C++ features.
-Considering NEURON has maintained strong backward compatibility and internal numerical methods haven't changed with migration to C++, it would be sufficient to adapt your MOD files to C++ only and use |neuron_with_cpp_mechanisms|.
+Considering NEURON has maintained strong backward compatibility and its internal numerical methods haven't changed with migration to C++, it is likely to be sufficient to adapt MOD files to C++ only and use
+|neuron_with_cpp_mechanisms|.
+If you do decide to preserve compatibility across versions, the preprocessor macros described in :ref:`python_verbatim` may prove useful.

 .. note::
   If you have a model that stopped compiling when you upgraded to or beyond